sbalan7/SIR-frontend/readme.md

 # GREGOR Data Analysis and SIR Frontend Testing

-SIR Frontend v0.02 - Updated atmosphere, need to fix examples and readme
+SIR Frontend v0.03 - Added functionality to Profiles, need to fix readme

 TODO:
-1. Rewrite the functions into classes for a cleaner and more powerful library
+1. Rewrite the functions into classes for a cleaner and more powerful library - ongoing.
-2. Add more support to plotting with matplotlib's API properly
+2. Add more support to plotting with matplotlib's API properly - done, needs testing.
-3. Add comments and clean up code
+3. Add comments and clean up code - WIP

 To analyse data from GREGOR, first extract information from the `\level1` fits files using standard IO operations.
 Once the Stokes parameters are extracted from these files, the `\frontend` package can be used to analyse this information.
 It is necessary to have this folder in the root directory of where the other code will be run to avoid a `ModuleNotFound` error.
 A suggestion is to create a different folder within this directory to allow for an easy manipulation of the SIR input and output files.